 Outdoors, summer-flowering jasmines need to be grown in a warm, sunny, sheltered position - preferably a south- or south-west facing aspect.
 Jasminum nudiflorum tolerates more shade and can also be grown in a a south-east or north-west facing aspect.

 Dig over the soil thoroughly and add lots of bulky organic matter, such as planting compost, to break up heavy soils and help ensure good drainage.

-Flower borders and beds, walls & fences, patios, containers, city & courtyard gardens, houseplant, indoor plant, summer patio plant.
+Flower borders and beds, walls and fences, patios, containers, city and courtyard gardens, houseplant, indoor plant, summer patio plant.

 Water plants moderately when plants are in growth (April to September), but more sparingly when dormant (autumn and winter).

 Feed with a high potash liquid feed (such as a tomato feed) every few weeks during the growing season from late spring to early autumn.